 Class Name Supported?
 Notes

 OracleAQAgent No

 OracleAQDequeueOptions No

 OracleAQEnqueueOptions No

 OracleAQMessage No

 OracleAQMessageAvailableEventArgs No

 OracleAQQueue No

 OracleBulkCopy No

 OracleBulkCopyColumnMapping No

 OracleBulkCopyColumnMappingCollection No

 OracleClientFactory Yes

-OracleCommand Yes See "OracleCommand class support" on page 18 for information about TimesTen support for properties and public methods of this class.
+OracleCommand Yes See "OracleCommand class support" on page 19 for information about TimesTen support for properties and public methods of this class.

+Class Name Supported?
+Notes

 OracleCommandBuilder Yes

-OracleConnection Yes See "OracleConnection class support" on page 19 for information about TimesTen support for properties and public methods of this class.
+OracleConnection Yes See "OracleConnection class support" on page 20 for information about TimesTen support for properties and public methods of this class.

 OracleConnectionStringBuilder Yes

-OracleDataAdapter Yes
+OracleDataAdapter Yes The IdentityInsert and IdentityUpdate properties are not supported.

+OracleDatabase No

-OracleDataReader Yes See "OracleDataReader class support" on page 21 for information about TimesTen support for properties and public methods of this class.
+OracleDataReader Yes See "OracleDataReader class support" on page 22 for information about TimesTen support for properties and public methods of this class.

 OracleDataSourceEnumerator Yes

 OracleDependency No

 OracleError Yes

 OracleErrorCollection Yes

 OracleException Yes

 OracleFailoverEventArgs No

 OracleGlobalization No

 OracleHAEventArgs No

 OracleInfoMessageEventArgs Yes

 OracleNotificationEventArgs No

 OracleNotificationRequest No

 OracleParameter Yes

 OracleParameterCollection Yes

+OraclePermission Yes

+OraclePermissionAttribute Yes

+OracleRowsCopiedEventArgs No

+OracleRowUpdatedEventArgs Yes

+OracleRowUpdatingEventArgs Yes

+OracleTransaction Yes See "OracleTransaction class support" on page 23 for information about TimesTen support for properties and public methods of this class.

+OracleXmlQueryProperties No

+OracleXmlSaveProperties No